Today I’m going to talk about seven copywriting secrets and how copywriting can give you a high income.

 Bonuses And Guarantees

-This also applies to physical products.
+These copywriting secrets also apply to physical products.
 Maybe your irresistible offer is a free 30 day trial.
 You might have seen those infomercials where they ask you to try skincare for 30 days and see how you like it.
 That’s an example of a strong guarantee that makes the product irresistible.

 Now I have a quick story to tell about an infomercial I saw when I was watching late night TV.
 It just popped up on my screen.
 This guy was demonstrating how he could cut a pair of shoes with a knife.
 I thought that was cool.